What are block parties?

 Block parties are small, neighborhood-only social gatherings that typically require the closure of a single block.
 The City provides barricades and/or cones for street closures related to approved block parties.

-Recognized Neighborhood Associations are automatically eligible to apply for block party street closures.
+Recognized Neighborhood Associations (RNA) are automatically eligible to apply for block party street closures.
 Non-registered neighborhood associations, smaller residential areas and non-profits may also be approved.

 If your event is open to the general public (not just your neighborhood) you will need to apply for an Event Permit.

-Conditions & Requirements
+Conditions & requirements

 - This type of street closure is not permitted for events that are open to the general public.

-- The location should not prevent the ordinary flow of traffic through the city.
+- The location should not prevent the ordinary flow of traffic through the City.
 Choosing a quieter street in the neighborhood is recommended; arterials and neighborhood collector streets are generally not permitted for block party closures.